Skip to Main Content

 This contrasts with what you find at the destination end of the regional dining spectrum.
 Properties like The Inn at Little Washington, Blue Hill at Stone Barns in Tarrytown, or Single Thread Farm in Healdsburg require planning, travel, and a commitment to the meal as the event itself.
 Del Ray Café belongs to a different category of dining occasion entirely, one where the meal is part of the rhythm of the neighborhood rather than the reason for the journey.

 That context matters when setting expectations.
-The venue is not competing with Smyth in Chicago, Providence in Los Angeles, or Le Bernardin in New York City.
-It competes within a different peer set, one defined by neighborhood reliability, accessible pricing, and the kind of consistent execution that makes a place worth returning to rather than worth crossing a region to reach once.
+It competes within a different comparable set, one defined by neighborhood reliability, accessible pricing, and the kind of consistent execution that makes a place worth returning to rather than worth crossing a region to reach once.

 Placing It in the Alexandria Picture